docker/docs/ee/admin/restore/restore-ucp.md

 * Run the restore on the machines from which the backup originated or on new machines.
 You can use the same swarm from which the backup originated or a new swarm.
 * On a manager node of an existing swarm that does not have UCP installed.
-  In this case, UCP restore will use the existing swarm. and runs instead of any install.
+  In this case, UCP restore uses the existing swarm and runs instead of any install.
 * Run the restore on a docker engine that isn't participating in a swarm, in which case it performs `docker swarm init` in the same way as the install operation would.
 A new swarm is created and UCP is restored on top.

 ## Limitations